 The Rivian R1S is an all-electric, luxury SUV with impressive off-road capabilities.
 Reviewers compare the battery-powered R1S to upscale gas-engine models like the Range Rover and the Mercedes-Benz G Wagon.
-The closest competitor among electric vehicles is the spacious Tesla Model X SUV.
+The closest competitor among electric vehicles (EVs) is the spacious Tesla Model X SUV.

-The first R1S that goes on sale will be the $75,000 Launch Edition equipped with a 135 kWh battery pack that provides an estimated 316 miles of range.
-When production of the R1S is in full swing, there will be two other battery options—a smaller, affordable battery granting about 230 miles of range as well as a pricier 400-mile version.
+The first R1S that became available was the Launch Edition equipped with a 135 kWh battery pack that provides an estimated 316 miles of range.
+When production of the R1S came into full swing, two other battery options became available—a smaller, affordable Standard battery granting about 260 miles of range as well as a pricier 400 mile Max battery version.
+R1S models with the two smaller packs will be available in a five-seat configuration—or as a seven-seater for family duties.
+However, the big-battery R1S variant will come only as a five-seater.

-Like Rivian Automotive’s first vehicle, the R1T pickup truck, the company’s SUV combines comfort, off-road prowess, and sportscar-like acceleration and handling.
-0 to 60 acceleration happens in about three seconds when equipped with a high-performance setup.
+Like Rivian Automotive’s first vehicle, the R1T pickup truck, the company’s SUV combines comfort, off-road prowess, and sportscar-like acceleration and handling with 0-to-60 acceleration happening in about three seconds when equipped with a high-performance setup.
 Meanwhile, the all-wheel-drive R1S can rise for 14.9 inches of ground clearance, crawl near-vertical rock grades, and safely wade through three feet of water.
 Its towing capacity is 7,700 pounds.
+For more common daily commuting, the R1S is a comfortable and spacious sport utility vehicle.
+It boasts a refined interior cabin featuring wood trim, leather seats, and two large touchscreen displays.

-To take full advantage of the 11.5 kW onboard charger, drivers should equip their homes with a 48-amp home charging station, such as the JuiceBox® 48.
-The 48-amp JuiceBox is well suited to charging the R1S because it allows drivers to fully charge the 230-mile R1S version from empty to full in a nine-hour overnight session.
+R1S drivers will use the standard SAE J1772 plug for home charging.
+A home charging station provides juice to an onboard charger rated at 11.5 kW to add 25 to 30 miles of range in an hour.
+To take full advantage of the 11.5 kW onboard charger, drivers should equip their homes with a 48-amp home charging station, such as the JuiceBox 48.
+The 48-amp JuiceBox is well suited to charge the R1S because it allows drivers to fully charge the 260-mile R1S version from empty to full in a nine hour overnight session.
+Given typical daily driving distances, most R1S owners will only need to top up the battery pack for an hour or two every night.
+The Max battery, 400 mile R1S—if completely depleted—will take longer to fully recharge, under 13 hours using a 240-volt supply of home power.

 |